 If you want to use PostgreSQL on Microsoft Windows, you can download a supported version from My Esri.

-After you install your ArcGIS clients and database management system software and configure them, use either the Create Enterprise Geodatabase (Oracle, PostgreSQL, and SQL Server only) or Enable Enterprise Geodatabase geoprocessing tool to create a geodatabase.
+After ArcGIS clients and database management system software are installed and configured, use either the Create Enterprise Geodatabase (Oracle, PostgreSQL, and SQL Server only and must be run by the database administrator) or Enable Enterprise Geodatabase (run by the geodatabase administrator) geoprocessing tool to create a geodatabase.

 Create or add user accounts to the database to control access to the geodatabase.
 To simplify account administration, create groups or roles and add users to them.
-Use database tools to accomplish this or, for some database platforms, you can use the geoprocessing tools listed below.
+The database administrator uses database tools to accomplish this or, for some database platforms, the database administrator can use the geoprocessing tools listed below.

 - The Create Role geoprocessing tool creates database groups or roles in Oracle, PostgreSQL, and SQL Server.